SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![Fields in the Create filter section are set to the previous values.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image151.png "Create filter section")

-13. Select **Save**.
+4. Select **Save**.

-14. Select your new filter.
+5. Select your new filter as the device group for the dashboard.

-15. Notice that only one device is reported and displayed.
+6. Notice that only one device is reported and displayed.

     ![The Monitoring Web App dashboard displays information for only one Edge Device.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image152.png "Monitoring Web App dashboard")

-## Exercise 7: View all data in Azure Time Series Insights
+## Exercise 10: View all data in Azure Time Series Insights

 **Duration:** 15 minutes

-Now that the critical engine alert data is being added to the messages collection in the proper format, go to the monitoring web UI and view alerts.
+Now that the critical engine alert data is being recorded, we can view this data in Time Series Insights as well.

 ### Help references